fbeltrao/durabletask/src/DurableTask.CosmosDB/AddingCosmosDBProvider.md

 # Adding Cosmos DB Provider to Durable Framework

 This document describes the work we have done during Sync Week (+ a few days later).
-Participants in this project are Bindukaladeepan Chinnasamy, Francisco Beltrao, Luis Guerrero Guirado, Kanio Dimitrov, Steve Bohlen, Sarath Pinninty.
+Participants in this project are Bindukaladeepan Chinnasamy, Francisco Beltrao, Luis Guerrero Guirado, Kanio Dimitrov, Steve Bohlen and Sarath Pinninty.

 ## The Start

 We started off by discussing approachs to deal with the problem.
 We agreed that we should work on the Durable Tasks framework and not in the Durable Functions repository.
 The durable framework was new to most of us, therefore we decided to start working with a clone of the DurableTask.Emulator since it is the simpliest implementation possible.

-After working for about 1.5 days on it, the team became more familiar with the framework.
+After working for about 1.5 days on it, the framework became familiar to the team.
 At this point we also realized that the project DurableTask.AzureStorage had many functionality that we should reproduce in our implementation (started based on the Emulator project), such as:

 - Usage statistics
 - Scaling